CineSport’s Noah Coslov turns to the AJC’s Chris Vivlamore for answers to questions the Thrashers are facing on and off the ice.

 “I’ll start with the fact that we’ve won three of the last 15 games,” Dudley said on the reason for the trade now.
 “We needed to make a change. … “We want to make the playoffs.
 Right now, we have not played very well.
 The deal today was clearly made to give us a jump start and try to get on a roll.
 We’ve proven this year that we can get on a significant roll but we like to get back it.”

 The centerpiece of the deal for the Thrashers is Wheeler, a former first-round pick (No. 5 overall) by Phoenix in 2004.
-The 24-year-old had 11 goals and
+The 24-year-old

 An investment group led by Los Angeles filmmaker and Atlanta native Stephen Rollins has not made an offer to purchase the Thrashers and is unlikely to do so, according to several people familiar with the situation.